kevin-luna/cursito-api/REPORTS_GUIDE.md

 **Endpoint:** `GET /reports/survey/{worker_id}/{course_id}/followup`

-**Description:** Generates a PDF with a worker's responses to the follow-up (CSAT) survey for a specific course.
+**Description:** Generates a PDF with a worker's responses to the follow-up (CSAT) survey for a specific course in form format.

+**Format:** Survey presented in form style showing:
+- Questions grouped by sections (Aplicación de Conocimientos, Beneficios del Curso, Obstáculos, Comentarios)
+- Likert scale questions with all 5 options displayed, selected option marked with ✓ and in bold
+- Multiple selection questions (checkboxes) with selected items marked with ✓ and in bold
+- Non-selected options marked with ○
+- Text responses displayed in full
+- **No tables used** - all content presented as formatted paragraphs and lists

 **Includes:**
 - Worker and course information
-- All survey questions and answers
-- Formatted responses (Likert scale values converted to text, JSON parsed for multi-select)
+- Section 1: Knowledge Application (3 Likert scale questions)
+- Section 2: Course Benefits (8 multiple-choice options)
+- Section 3: Obstacles (3 checkbox options + optional text)
+- Section 4: Comments and Suggestions (text response)

 **Survey ID:** `3d1fa6a2-6d4a-42fa-a474-68c83156f541`